Gaussian basis sets for all-electron excited-state calculations of large molecules: Orbital basis sets

 For a very diffuse Gaussian with~$\beta\eqt 10^{-3}/a_0^2$ and bond distance $d\eqt 1.4\,a_0$, we have $s_{1}\eqt 1.9990$ and $s_2\eqt 9.8\cdott 10^{-4} $.
 Note that $\bS$ of any molecule is positive semidefinite, so $s_i\get 0$.
 The condition number of $\bS$ then is $\kappa(\bS) \eqt 2041$, computed from

 For computing $\bS^{-1/2}$ required in Eq.~\eqref{e6a}, one needs to compute $1/\sqrt{s_i}$, which gets increasingly large for decreasing~$s_i$.
 This introduces numerical instability, which is quantified by the condition number~$\kappa(\bS)$.
 The numerical example of $\kappa(\bS) \eqt 2041$ for H$_2$ with two diffuse Gaussians demonstrates how even a small molecule with only two diffuse basis functions can lead to poor conditioning.
 Numerical instabilities arise if~$\kappa(\bS)$ hits the inverse machine precision.
 For double precision arithmetic, machine precision is $2^{-52}\apt 10^{-16}$ and thus numerical instabilities arise if $\kappa(\bS)\gtrsim 10^{16}$.
 Several numerical tricks have been used to circumvent these instabilities related to large $\kappa(\bS)$, for example the removal of small eigenvalues of the overlap matrix~\cite{Vandevondele2007}.
 In our experience, we have observed that this technique can help to certain extent, but for too large condition numbers, the SCF cycle fails to converge nevertheless.
+One of the possible reasons for this behaviour is that the eigendecomposition of the overlap matrix can become highly unstable for overcomplete basis sets~\cite{Lehtola2019}, leading to an unreliable regularization and thus SCF calculation.

-$ \kappa(\bS)$ increases rapidly with additional diffuse functions per atom and for systems with more atoms.
-For example, when considering a crystal, the condition number of the overlap matrix~$\bS(\bk)$~\cite{Delley2000,Blum2009}

-can be huge if diffuse Gaussian are contained in the basis set.
-Here, $\bk$ is the crystal momentum from the first Brillouin zone and $\bR$ are lattice vectors.
-We illustrate the effect of the lattice sum~\eqref{e12} on the condition number~\eqref{e11} in Fig.~\ref{fig:condnum}: When adding more atoms to the system, $\kappa(\bS)$ increases by orders of magnitude for the commonly used Gaussian aug-cc-pVDZ basis set (dark green curve)~\cite{dunning1989a, woon1994a}, reaching values above the inverse machine precision, $\kappa(\bS)\gt 10^{16}$.
+$ \kappa(\bS)$ increases rapidly with additional diffuse functions per atom and for systems with more atoms. \reviewout{For example, when considering a crystal, the condition number of the overlap matrix~$\bS(\bk)$~\cite{Delley2000,Blum2009}} \reviewout{can be huge if diffuse Gaussian are contained in the basis set.} \reviewout{Here, $\bk$ is the crystal momentum from the first Brillouin zone and $\bR$ are lattice vectors.} We illustrate the effect of the \reviewout{lattice sum~\eqref{e12}} \reviewnew{molecular size} on the condition number~\eqref{e11} in Fig.~\ref{fig:condnum}: When adding more atoms to the system, $\kappa(\bS)$ increases by orders of magnitude for the commonly used Gaussian aug-cc-pVDZ basis set (dark green curve)~\cite{dunning1989a, woon1994a}, reaching values above the inverse machine precision, $\kappa(\bS)\gt 10^{16}$.
 In contrast, for all four augmented MOLOPT basis sets presented later in this work, the condition number remains well below this threshold, even in the limit of infinite system size (bulk graphite).

-\section{Basis set convergence for excitation energies of charged and neutral excitations}
+\subsection{Basis set convergence for excitation energies of charged and neutral excitations}

 As discussed in the last Sec.~\ref{sec3}, an essential requirement for basis sets used in excited-state electronic structure methods is numerical stability, ensured for example by keeping the condition number of the overlap matrix~$\bS$ sufficiently low.
 Equally important is that the basis sets enable fast convergence of excited-state energies with respect to the basis set size.
 In this section, we analyze the convergence behavior of two types of excitations: (i) charged excitations, corresponding to quasiparticle (QP) energies as obtained from $GW$, and (ii) charge-neutral excitations, such as those calculated from BSE or TDDFT~\cite{Golze2019}.